Cruise Ship Arcades: Games, Location, & Costs

 Gone are the days of taking a roll of quarters to play for a few hours.
 On the cruise ship, everything is handled through your room keycard — just like if you were to make a purchase in the gift shop.
 Anything you spend will appear on your onboard account.

-To play, you swipe your card.
+Most often, to play you just swipe your card.
 It charges your account and begins play.
-If you play a game that earns tickets, they no longer dispense from the game, but are automatically credited to your card.
+If you play a game that earns tickets, they usually no longer dispense from the game, but are automatically credited to your card.

 In other words, to play you only need you card for the onboard account.
 No cash or tickets are required.

 There’s no way around it, playing in the cruise arcade is expensive.
-Nearly every game is between $1-2.
+Prices will obviously vary, but expect the cheapest games to be around $1.50-$2.00.
 That may not seem like much, but considering a game takes only a couple of minutes to play at most — or in the case of skill cranes, just 30 seconds or less — then it can add up in a hurry.

 Final Thoughts